A Perfect Weekend Exploring Tasmania’s Tamar Valley Wineries

-Lush hills, picturesque vineyards and winding roads and rivers make northern Tasmania’s Tamar Valley one of Australia’s most breathtaking wine regions.
+Lush hills, picturesque vineyards and winding roads and rivers make northern Tasmania’s Tamar Valley and its wineries one of Australia’s most breathtaking regions.
 It is also a surprisingly convenient weekend destination to reach, just a short flight from mainland Australia’s east coast to the sleepy town of Launceston and a much shorter drive (approximately 20 minutes) from there to the heart of the valley.
-If a relaxing and rejuvenating break is what you’re after, you’ll find it here complete with good food, great wine and some very scenic excursions.
+If a relaxing and rejuvenating break is what you’re after, you’ll find it complete with good food, great wine and some very scenic excursions.
 Here are our top recommendations.

-A shimmering hill covered in native bush creates the perfect backdrop for Relbia Lodge, a sprawling four-bedroom retreat only 10 minutes drive from Launceston.
+A shimmering hill covered in native bush creates the perfect backdrop for Relbia Lodge, a sprawling four-bedroom retreat 10 minutes drive from Launceston.
 Relax in the living room, an aesthete’s dream with its polished-concrete floor and high ceiling, or unleash your inner chef using the well-equipped, open-plan kitchen.
 Retreat to the spacious bedroom to enjoy a peaceful sleep, or sink yourself into the oversized bath (large enough to fit two), with a glass of bubbly.

-Venture outside and you’ll see a placid lake with a dinghy hanging from its wharf–seemingly purpose-built for an Instagram shot.
-The paddock next door also offers great photo ops thanks to its herd of curious cows (no matter how quietly you go about your business, they will make a beeline for you by the dozen).
+Venture outside and you’ll see a placid lake with a dinghy hanging from its wharf – seemingly purpose-built for an Instagram shot.
+The paddock next door also offers great photo ops thanks to its herd of curious sheep (no matter how quietly you go about your business, they will make a beeline for you by the dozen).

 Breakfast at Inside Café

-For a small fee, you can ask Relbia Lodge to stock your fridge with a great selection of fresh, regional breakfast supplies.
+For a small fee, you can ask Relbia Lodge to supply a hamper with a great selection of fresh, regional breakfast supplies.
 But if you can’t be bothered making your own, make your way instead to Inside Cafe – an old warehouse space that now operates as an excellent eatery in Launceston.
 The chilli eggs, with harissa, sambal and crisp shallots, or the sourdough toast with cultured butter and locally made jam are good places to start.

 Lunch at Josef Chromy restaurant